SpongePowered/SpongeDocs/source/plugin/logging.rst

     getLogger().warn("This is a warning!");

-Manipulating The Logging
+Manipulating the Logging
 ========================

 .. note::

     These techniques should only be used in very rare cases such as badly chosen logging defaults in libraries.
-    Add an config option to disable those if you use them.
+    Add a config option to disable those if you use them.

-Some libraries use bad logging practices such as logging on a too high log level.
-In these cases, you have three
+Some libraries use bad logging practices such as logging on too high a level.
+In these cases, you have three choices:
-choices:

-1. Ask the author of that library to adjust his logging standards.
-This probably the best choice as it fixes the problem at its source.
+1. Ask the author of that library to adjust their logging standards, as this fixes the problem at its source.
 2. Recommend your users to :doc:`configure the logging </server/spongineer/logs>` using a ``log4j2.xml`` config file.
-   Which is usually the second-best choice, but especially for beginner server owners this can be hard to achieve.
-   Please include a snippet with the recommended configuration additions.
+   Provide users with the recommended configuration additions.
 3. Configure the logging in your plugin yourself:

    .. code-block:: java